Selena Gomez Looks ‘Exhausted’ As She Arrives In Atlanta: Trouble In Paradise?

-Selena Gomez arrived off a flight in Atlanta on Thursday–but people are buzzing about how she looked.
+Selena Gomez stepped off a flight in Atlanta on Thursday, and people are buzzing about how she looked.

 Why all of the attention?
-Because the 24-year-old looked “exhausted,” according to Mirror.
+Because the 24-year-old looked “exhausted,” according to the Mirror.
 The news source said that Gomez looked “extremely sleepy,” which makes sense, not only because of her travels but also because of her recent endeavors.
-Selena announced last month that she plans to drop a new single–“It Ain’t Me”–and she has also been busy promoting Netflix’s upcoming series, 13 Reasons Why, which she co-produced.
+Selena announced last month that she plans to drop a new single, “It Ain’t Me,” and she has also been busy promoting Netflix’s upcoming series 13 Reasons Why, which she co-produced.

 Chris Classen posted Selena Gomez's coat she wearing while arriving in Atlanta one week ago! pic.twitter.com/Hkl6J6k6io